‘Too many are selfish’: US nears 5 million virus cases

 “Father’s Day, Memorial Day, graduations, birthdays, backyard barbecues, you name it,” Lindsay said.

+Sarah Turner, a public health specialist with the county, attributed much of the spike to an outbreak at a food processing plant but also cited crowded bars and family gatherings.

+“We were hoping that being rural and being more spread out” would protect the county, “but that’s proving not to be the case,” she said.
+“Like everywhere and anywhere right now, there are people who don’t buy into health measures.
+It’s a little bit of out-of-sight, out-of-mind.
+People don’t take it seriously when it’s not in your face.”

-The wedding industry likewise is seeing no-mask receptions with crowded dance floors and no social distancing.
+The wedding industry likewise is seeing no-mask receptions with busy dance floors and no social distancing.

 Wedding planner Lynne Goldberg has a December wedding scheduled for 200 guests at the home of the bride’s parents in upstate New York.